garciaedy/Connect4/readMe.md

  project #1.

- Connect Four  is a two-player connection game in which the players  turns playing, in the 7 X 6 grid.
+ Connect Four  is a two-player connection game in which the players  take turns playing  in the 7 X 6 grid.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal.
 Once the user comes to the site, the users will determine which one goes first. once someone has won the a alert box will pop displaying which player won.
 The game will reset it self an the game can be played again.

 http://amazing-franklin-88973f.netlify.com/